Deployment Guides#

 2. Extract the contents of the package to a location on the Hyper-V server.

-After starting the virtual machine, right-click on it, select Connect, and then proceed with the initial appliance setup.
+After the Replicator virtual appliance completes booting, connect to the VM and then proceed with the initial appliance setup.

 KVM deployment